 FeaturesA love letter to the 16-Bit area

 In December 2013, Jochen participated in the Ludum Dare 28 Game Jam.
 An online event where game developers try to do a game from scratch within 48 hours.
-A proto-Tiny Thor was born.
+A prototype of Tiny Thor was born.

-But the project really took off when Henk Nieborg - a veteran pixel artist - created some mock ups based on the concept.
-Inspired by this Jochen decided to increase scope of the project.
+But the project really started to gain momentum when Henk Nieborg - a veteran pixel artist - created some mock ups based on the concept.
+Inspired by this, Jochen decided to increase scope of the project.
 Henk started working on the art, Jochen rebuild the engine from scratch and Steffen Künstler, a former colleague and game designer, joined the project to improve the gameplay side of things.

-After lots of iterations the games identity and core mechanics were found and refined, and the developers really felt like they have something unique on their hands.
+After lots of iterations the games identity and core mechanics were found and refined, and the developers really felt like they had something unique on their hands.

-When Chris Hülsbeck agreed to compose the game soundtrack for the game, the dream became more and more tangible as another of Jochens idols lend their talented hands for his game.
+When Chris Hülsbeck agreed to compose the game soundtrack for the game, the dream became more tangible as Jochen's idols lent their talented hands for his game.